 Even if you think you may not qualify, complete the FAFSA.
 You may find that some aid is available to you, plus, if your financial situation changes, it’s much harder to get aid later on if you have not completed the FAFSA.
-(See how the FAFSA app is helping make the process easier.)

 - Fill out the form completely.

 Double check that you haven’t skipped any sections, as leaving too many blank fields could cause a miscalculation or rejected application.
 If you are unsure of an answer, enter a ‘0’ (zero) or ‘Not Applicable.’